1956 All-Big Seven Conference football team

-The 1956 All-Big Seven Conference football team consists of American football players chosen by various organizations for All-Big Seven Conference teams for the 1956 NCAA University Division football season.
+The 1956 All-Big Seven Conference football team consists of American football players chosen by various organizations for All-Big Seven Conference teams for the 1956 college football season.
 The selectors for the 1956 season included the Associated Press (AP) and the United Press (UP).
 Players selected as first-team players by both the AP and UP are designated in bold.